aliceseaborn/yubico-keys/README.md

 ## Usage

-Install the requirements in a python environment using the included requirements file:
+Install the requirements in a python environment using the included requirements file.
+Then navigate to the `project` directory.

 ```sh
 pip install -r requirements.txt
 ```

-Import the `crypt` module from `lib`:
+Import the `crypt` module from `lib`.

 ```python
 >>> from lib.crypt import *